MVCoconut/coconut.data/README.md

 #### Injecting services

-To properly modularize your application you will want to avoid depend your modules on services directly as it is on the example.
+To properly modularize your application you will want to avoid depend your models on services directly as it is on the example.
 Instead you will want a setup that is more like this:

 ```haxe
 class TodoItem implements Model {